VitaDynamics/cortexia_video/scripts/README.md

 **Output:**

 *   For each processed image (e.g., `imagename.jpg`), a JSON file named `imagename_tag.json` is created in the same subfolder.
-*   This JSON file contains a "tags" key, with its value being a list of strings representing the identified objects or areas (e.g., `["road", "sidewalk"]`).
+*   This JSON file contains a list of tags and a mapping from each tag to its high-level category.
 *   Example `imagename_tag.json`:
     ```json
     {
-      "tags": [
-        "road",
+      "tags": ["road", "car", "lane marking"],
+      "category_map": {
+        "road": "accessible_area",
+        "car": "traffic_participants",
-        "lane marking",
+        "lane marking": "environmental_markers"
-        "building"
-      ]
+      }
     }
     ```